 Let us close this subsection with a useful characterization of continuous homomorphisms.
-Recall that a function $f : X \to Y$ between topological spaces is continuous at $x \in X$ if for every open neighborhood V of f(x)there is an open neighborhood U of x such that $f(U) \subseteq V$ .
-One can then define a function to be continuous if it is continuous at every point.
-In the setting of topological groups, one only needs to only check continuity at 1.
+Recall that a function $f : X \to Y$ between topological spaces is continuous at $x \in X$ if for every open neighborhood V of f(x)

+there is an open neighborhood U of x such that $f(U) \subseteq V$ .
+It is easy to verify that a function is continuous if and only if it is continuous at every point.